CON Undergraduate Program Handbook

 Mobile Health Training Program (MHTP, formerly the Rural Primary Care Track)

-The MHTP is an elective program BSN students can participate in if they are interested in learning about and gaining experience in providing healthcare in rural and underserved communities in Montana.
+The MHTP is an elective program available to BSN students interested in learning about and gaining experience in providing healthcare in rural and underserved communities in Montana.
 Students who choose to participate in the MHTP will complete clinicals in rural Montana, providing essential services to populations who experience health disparities.
-Interprofessional education and experience is also a staple of the MHTP through interdisciplinary mobile clinicals and school-based health clinics as well as participation in the AHEC (Area Health Education Center) Scholar's program.
+MHTP participants gain interprofessional eeucation (IPE) through mobile clinicals, school-based health clinics, and participation in the AHEC (Area Health Education Center) Scholar's program.
 Students are not obligated to work in rural or primary care sites after graduation.